 Bass populations in South Holston Reservoir offer decent numbers of good-sized fish.
 Relative abundance, the number of fish collected per hour of sampling, varies from year to year (Figure 1).
-The 2014 catch rates were 42 largemouth bass and 36 smallmouth bass per hour of sampling.
-Catch rates for largemouth bass were above average, while smallmouth bass posted a record CPUE.
+The 2015 catch rates were 41 largemouth bass and 25 smallmouth bass per hour of sampling.
+Catch rates for largemouth bass and smallmouth bass were above average.
 Water temperature, lake level, recent weather fronts and water clarity can affect sample catch rates.
 Biologists strive to be consistent with sample dates and sampling effort in order to minimize these confounding effects and obtain data that accurately represent the true abundance of fish in the population each year.

 Figure 1.
-Electrofishing catch rates, fish per hour, for largemouth bass (green columns) and smallmouth bass (orange columns) in South Holston Reservoir 1999-2014.
+Electrofishing catch rates, fish per hour, for largemouth bass (green columns) and smallmouth bass (orange columns) in South Holston Reservoir 1999-2015.

 Figure 2.
-Number of preferred size largemouth bass (green columns) and smallmouth bass (orange columns) collected per hour of electrofishing at South Holston Reservoir 1999-2014.
+Number of preferred size largemouth bass (green columns) and smallmouth bass (orange columns) collected per hour of electrofishing at South Holston Reservoir 1999-2015.
 Preferred size is 15 inches for largemouth bass and 14 inches for smallmouth bass.

 The size structure of the bass populations in South Holston Reservoir is excellent.
-The 2014 catch rate for preferred-size largemouth bass (15 inches or greater) was the second best on record (Figure 2).
-Fifty-one percent of the largemouth bass collected were 15 inches or longer.
-The number of preferred-size smallmouth bass collected per hour of sampling in 2014 increased to 17 per hour.
-About 50 percent of the smallmouth bass collected in the 2014 sample were longer than 14 inches.
-The 2014 sample yielded record numbers of smallmouth bass.
-Biologists will continue to monitor the population to see if this is a trend.
+The 2014 catch rate for preferred-size largemouth bass (15 inches or greater) was the fourth best on record (Figure 2).
+Fifty-five percent of the largemouth bass collected were 15 inches or longer.
+The number of preferred-size smallmouth bass collected per hour of sampling in 2015 decreased to 10 per hour.
+About 46 percent of the smallmouth bass collected in the 2015 sample were longer than 14 inches.